questdb/questdb.io/blog/2020-08-19-questdb-performance.md

 The problem we encountered with this framing scheme was that it was impossible to frame variable length data.
 Data spilled out of the frame, making it difficult to manage.

-You see, we store everything as 8-byte values.
-Every value takes up 8 bytes, so that all the columns are the same width.
+You see, we store fixed length fields with fixed length values, such that aligning frames to 8 bytes would ensure that all our fixed length data does not straddle frames.
+Hence all the columns are the same frame width.
 But strings and blobs can't be forced into 8 bytes without making them useless.

 So we could extract extreme performance out of all the fixed-length values, but these variable-length values dragged the performance back down.